Garage Door Floor Seal Specifications

 Note: You can check a good fit by looking for light coming through between the threshold seal and garage door bottom seal with the door closed.
 There should be no light visible to ensure water-tight seal.

 Remove the floor seal apply a 4-5mm bead of sealant inside these lines in a zigzag formation.
 Once you have finished applying the sealant, immediately position the floor seal.
 We recommend the use of either Soudal Seal & Stick, or Sikaflex.

 Finally, starting at one end place the floor seal over the sealant on the floor and press firmly downwards, continuing until the entire floor seal and been stuck to the concrete.
 Carefully check fitment and make any necessary final adjustments before sealant cures.
 Excess sealant should be wiped clean immediately or trimmed once dry.
 Close your garage door on top of the seal.

 We recommend installing your seal in the evening, so your floor sealant has time to cure overnight with the door pressing down on top.
-This can take 8 hours to properly cure, but is weather dependant.
+This can take 8 hours to properly cure, but is weather dependent.